roshanshrestha01/basic-IAS-setup/README.md

 ## Terraform

-Use these command from project root.
+Use these command from individual component located at their environment.

 > If no S3BucketFound error is shown remove `rm -rf ./terraform`